Menu

 Skate skiing uses a diagonal stride to propel yourself forward, much like ice skating or roller skating.
 Skate skis are shorter, stiffer, and more maneuverable than classic skis.
 Skate skiing is usually the more high-output of the two disciplines and requires constant effort to keep moving at speed.

-Classic skis have a grip zone in the middle of the ski base, which you put pressure on so it bites into the snow, allowing you to push off and glide.
+Classic cross country skis have a grip zone in the middle of the ski base, which you put pressure on so it bites into the snow, allowing you to push off and glide on the other ski.
 The three most common types of grip zone are crowns (or fish scales), skis (or mohair), and waxable (grip wax).
+Crown skis and skin skis are also knows as "waxless skis" as you don't need to apply a grip wax, but you still need to glide wax the bases!
 Crown skis have texture moulded into the base.
 This is usually the easiest to use and requires the least maintenance.
 Skin skis use a replaceable furry strip, usually made of goat hair, synthetic fibers, or a blend of the two.
 Skins typically provide better glide than crowns, while still providing excellent grip.
 Waxable skis have a blank base that apply stick grip waxes and klisters to which provide traction.
 Waxable skis are used primarily by more experienced skiers who have a greater understanding of snow types and temperatures.
-A well waxed waxable will be the fastest classic ski on the trail!
+A well waxed waxable ski will be the fastest classic ski on the trail!
+You will also find backcountry skis (or off-track skis) which are more rugged and have a large crown or skin sections (sometimes both) for skiing in areas that don't have groomed trails.

 Cross country skis come in a range of price ranges and performance levels.
 Every ski we stock is high quality, but it's important to choose a level of ski that suits your budget and ability.
 Entry-level skis are very forgiving, easier on the wallet, and more durable than higher level skis.
 However, it is worth noting that all skis are easy to break if put under the wrong kind of stress.
 They're built to be light weight!
 Intermediate skis will provide greater performance with faster bases, lighter cores, and stiffer materials.
 Even new skiers will appreciate an intermediate-level ski.
 High performance skis are the lightest and fastest around, but that can be tricky to use for someone with little skiing experience.
 We can help guide you to your ideal level of ski.